Tech-Vishnu/Discord-Clone/ReadMe.md

-# CommSpace
+# Discord Clone

-CommSpace is a community communication application developed using React.js, TypeScript, Tailwind CSS, Prisma, Next.js, and MongoDB Atlas.
+Discord Clone is a community communication application developed using React.js, TypeScript, Tailwind CSS, Prisma, Next.js, and MongoDB Atlas.
 It aims to provide a comprehensive platform for community interactions, including text-based communication, voice calls, and video conferencing.
 The application supports user roles such as admin, moderator, and guest, facilitating structured community management and individual communication.

 ## Features